Simon Lindley: Life and career

-Lindley served as an organ tutor at the Royal School of Church Music and later as Assistant Master of Music at St Albans Cathedral to Peter Hurford and Director of Music at St Albans School.
-In 1975 he became Organist & Master of the Music at Leeds Minster (then called Leeds Parish Church), and directed the Choir of Leeds Parish Church until his retirement in 2016.
+Lindley served as an organ tutor at the Royal School of Church Music and later as assistant master of music at St Albans Cathedral to Peter Hurford and director of music at St Albans School.
+In 1975 he became organist and master of the music at Leeds Minster (then called Leeds Parish Church), and directed the Choir of Leeds Parish Church until his retirement in 2016.
 He held daily Evensongs with the choir, some of them broadcast by the BBC and Yorkshire Television.
 He conducted a wide repertoire, commissioning new works from Francis Jackson and Philip Moore, among others, and performing neglected pieces such as William Lloyd Webber’s cantata The Saviour.
 As organist, he played Elgar's Organ Sonata at the Proms and tackled Julius Reubke's Sonata on the 94th Psalm.
 Many of his organ assistants went on to cathedral posts.

-Lindley was City Organist of Leeds from 1976 to 2017.
-From 1977 to 2020, he served as Music Director of Saint Peter's Singers of Leeds, a mixed adult chamber choir that he founded with his friend Harry Fearnley.
+Lindley was city organist of Leeds from 1976 to 2017.
+From 1977 to 2020, he served as music director of Saint Peter's Singers of Leeds, a mixed adult chamber choir that he founded with his friend Harry Fearnley.
 The group performed major works such as Bach's Passions and Mass in B minor, and Handel's Messiah and other oratorios in the church.
 He also programmed works such as Jackson's A Time of Fire.

-He was Senior Lecturer in Music at Leeds Polytechnic (now Leeds Beckett University) from 1976 to 1987 and held the post of Senior Assistant Music Officer for Leeds City Council from 1987 to 2011.
-During the 1970s and 80s he was Chorus Master to Halifax Choral Society and Leeds Philharmonic Society.
-After 1991 he served as Secretary of the Church Music Society.
+He was senior lecturer in music at Leeds Polytechnic (now Leeds Beckett University) from 1976 to 1987 and held the post of senior assistant music officer for Leeds City Council from 1987 to 2011.
+During the 1970s and 80s he was chorus master to Halifax Choral Society and Leeds Philharmonic Society.
+After 1991 he served as secretary of the Church Music Society.
 From 2009 and 2010 respectively, Lindley held posts as conductor of Sheffield Bach Society and Doncaster Choral Society until stepping down in 2023.
-From 1997 until 2022 he served as Music Director of Overgate Hospice Choir, Halifax.
+From 1997 until 2022 he served as music director of Overgate Hospice Choir, Halifax.

 Lindley died on 25 February 2025, at the age of 76.